lavandosovich/scanlibs_parse/README.md

     $ gem install scanlibs_parse

 ## Usage
 Run `./bin/start`.
-This command will pop up pretty dull but working CLI.
+This command will pop up clunky but working CLI.

 It can:
 1. List first page books and videos